Fighting climate change is a priority for the Parliament. Below you will find details of the solutions the EU and the Parliament are working on.

 The EU has introduced new rules to define what qualifies as green or sustainable activities.
 The aim is to encourage investment in environmentally sustainable activities and prevent funding from going to so-called greenwashing projects that claim to be environmentaly friendly, but in reality are not,

 Cutting greenhouse gas emissions

-To cut emissions from power stations and industry, the EU has put into place the first major carbon market with the Emissions Trading System (ETS), companies have to buy permits to emit CO2, so the less they pollute, the less they pay.
+To cut emissions from power stations and industry, the EU has put into place the first major carbon market.
+With the Emissions Trading System (ETS), companies have to buy permits to emit CO2, so the less they pollute, the less they pay.
 This system covers 45% of total EU greenhouse gas emissions.

-For the other sectors, reductions will be achieved through agreed national emissions targets, which are calculated, based on countries' gross domestic product per capita.
+For other sectors such as construction or agriculture, reductions will be achieved through agreed national emissions targets, which are calculated, based on countries' gross domestic product per capita.

-The EU also wants to use the CO2 absorption power of forest to fight climate change.
+The EU also wants to use the CO2 absorption power of forests to fight climate change.
 In 2017 MEPs voted in favour of a regulation to prevent emissions resulting from deforestation and change of land use.

 Find out more details about EU measures to reduce greenhouse gas emissions.

 The EU also fights climate change with a new clean energy policy adopted by the Parliament in 2018.
 The focus is on increasing the share of renewable energy consumed to 32% by 2030 and creating the possibility for people to produce their own green energy.